Einkorn Sourdough Bread

 Pull the sides of the dough into the center.

-Use your hands to cup the dough while gently turning it in a circular motion on the work surface.
+Use the bench scraper to lift and flip the dough so the seam side faces down.
+Then, use your hands to cup the dough and gently turn it in a circular motion on the work surface.

-Use the bench scraper to pick up the dough and turn it over, into the banneton, with the seam-side facing up.
+Use the bench scraper to pick up the dough and turn it over into the banneton, with the seam-side facing up.

 Cover the bowl and set a timer for 30 minutes.
 (This is when you'll preheat your oven.)